jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Spirit combat is run in a very similar way to physical combat, save that lacking physical bodies on the Spirit Plane, Attributes are calculated using different characteristics.
-A spirit or discorporated soul’s spiritual attributes are calculated the following way:
+A spirit or discorporated soul's spiritual attributes are calculated the following way:

 **Combat Actions** are determined from its average of INT and POW, rather than the average of DEX and INT.
 **Strike Rank** is calculated from the average of INT and CHA, instead of the average of DEX and INT.
 **Magic Points** are calculated as normal but are used by spirits and souls as their Hit Points.
-**Spirit Damage** is based upon the value of a spirit’s Spectral Combat skill or a soul’s Spirit Binding skill; see the Spirit Damage Table.
+**Spirit Damage** is based upon the value of a spirit's Spectral Combat skill or a soul's Spirit Binding skill; see the Spirit Damage Table.
 If a discorporated Adventurer lacks Spirit Binding, they use half the value of their Persistence on the table instead.